-Cherries help you fight common threats people living with diabetes face, also cancer, and heart disease.
+Cherries can help us fight common threats people living with diabetes face.
 They also increase the production of insulin by fifty percent.

-Black plums are good because they actually help you control your blood sugar.
+Black plums are good because they can help control blood sugar.

-They contain ingredients like hydrolysable, ellagic acid, and also anthocyanins, which are of great use for people living with diabetes.
+They contain ingredients like hydrolyzable, ellagic acid, and anthocyanins, which are of great use for people living with diabetes.

 Nutritionists advise half a cup of black plums.

-Guava is packing in potassium, and vitamin C. This is very good for helping you regulate your levels.
+Guava is packed with potassium and vitamin C. This is very good for helping people regulate their levels.

-If you’re wanting to change your lifestyle and prevent diabetes, using guava tea is a good idea to start with.
+If we want to change our lifestyle and prevent diabetes, using guava tea is a good idea to start with.

-You can make your own guava leaf tea by crushing some leaves in warm water.
+We can make our guava leaf tea by crushing some leaves in warm water.
 Boil the leaves in water, then remove the leaves and enjoy this beverage once a day.
 Nutritionists recommend an entire peeled guava per day.

 The glycemic index of grapefruit is 25.
-It also packs vitamin C, and soluble fiber.
-It makes it amazing to consume if you’re struggling with diabetes.
+It also packs vitamin C and soluble fiber.

-Grapefruit makes you more sensitive to insulin and is good to use in your diet since it also helps you keep a weight that’s healthy.
+Grapefruit makes people more sensitive to insulin and is good to use in the diet since it also helps to keep a healthy weight.

-Nutritionists advise one half of a grapefruit.
-It’s also better to eat grapefruit rather than drinking the juice.
+Nutritionists advise one-half of a grapefruit.
+It’s also better to eat grapefruit rather than drink the juice.

-Avocado is packing in monounsaturated fat content and fibers, which helps regulating blood sugar levels.
+Avocado is packed in monounsaturated fat content and fibers, which helps to regulate blood sugar levels.

-Avocados are also good for improving and protecting your heart’s health.
+Avocados are also good for improving and protecting the heart’s health.

-It also contains potassium which is good for making sure you won’t suffer from diabetic neuropathy.
+It also contains potassium which is good for making sure people won’t suffer from diabetic neuropathy.

 Nutritionists advise a medium-sized avocado per day.

-Apricots are packing in fibers, which is amazing for regulating your levels.
-Also, not only are there fibers, but a single apricot contains only nineteen calories and even covers fifty percent of the needed vitamin A intake for the day.
+Apricots are packed in fibers, which is amazing for regulating glucose levels.
+Also, not only there are fibers, but a single apricot contains only nineteen calories and even covers fifty percent of the needed vitamin A intake for the day.

-Peaches are packing potassium and are the perfect fruit for a warm day.
-Also, they’re also filled with vitamins C and A, as well as fibers.
+Peaches are packed with potassium and are the perfect fruit for a warm day.
+Also, they’re filled with vitamins C and A, as well as fibers.

 Make a delicious snack by using some peaches, cinnamon, crushed ice, and some low-fat buttermilk.

-Eating one orange covers your daily intake for vitamin C per day.
-They’re refreshing, sweet and sour at the same time, and they make the perfect snack for the day.
+Eating one orange covers the daily intake of vitamin C per day.
+They’re refreshing, sweet, and sour at the same time, and they make the perfect snack for the day.

-They’re also packing potassium and fibers, and they also normalize your blood pressure.
+They’re also packing potassium and fibers, and they can also normalize blood pressure.

-Pears are packing in fibers as well as E, C, B2, B1, and A vitamins.
-They are the fruit that will help you regulate your blood sugar levels, they also boost your immune system as well as help in lowering your cholesterol levels.
+Pears are packed in fibers as well as E, C, B2, B1, and A vitamins.
+They are the fruit that will help to regulate the blood sugar levels but also boost the immune system as well as help in lowering the cholesterol levels.

-Eat one pear that’s medium-sized and enjoy a delicious that serves a list of benefits, one of them being boosting and improving the digestive system as well.
+Eat one medium-sized pear and enjoy a delicious that serves a list of benefits, one of them being boosting and improving the digestive system.